jchips/bee-social/README.md

 ## Architecture

-This web app is built in React with JavaScript, JSX, and SASS/SCSS, and uses: Firebase (auth), Bootstrap/React Bootstrap, React Router, MongoDB (backend), and Axios.
+This web app is built in React and uses: Firebase Auth, Cloud Firestore, Firebase Storage, Bootstrap/React Bootstrap, MongoDB (backend).

+Languages used: JavaScript/JSX and SCSS.

 ## Changelog

+- 05-04-2024 3:28pm - (2.1.0) - No longer adds new posts to MongoDB (only adds to Firestore database from here on out).
+Style edits.
 - 05-01-2024 3:38pm - (2.0.0) - Added the ability to upload images.
 - 04-22-2024 7:00am - (1.1.3) Refactored code because it was messy.
 - 10-04-2023 10:22pm - (1.1.2) Sends user a email verification link if their email is not verified when they try to log in after changing their email.
 Added images to README.